The best science-backed supplements for stress relief

 While occasional stress is normal, chronic stress can affect your inflammatory markers, immune system, and heart health and lead to elevated blood pressure and risk of stroke and heart attacks.

 Thankfully, there are ways to alleviate those feelings of stress and anxiety.
-Specific lifestyle changes (like physical activity, meditation, and self-care) are beneficial, but science shows that certain supplements may also make a difference.
-Yet while supplements aren’t a magic pill to completely dissipate stress, certain ones have been shown to lower anxiety levels, tame sleep troubles, and ease depression symptoms.
-Here are the best supplements for stress relief, according to science.
+Implementing certain lifestyle changes, such as engaging in physical activity, practicing meditation, and prioritizing self-care are beneficial.
+Additionally, scientific evidence suggests that specific supplements could also help reduce stress and anxiety levels.
+While supplements aren’t a magic pill to alleviate all stress, some have demonstrated the ability to help lower anxiety levels, tame sleep troubles, and ease depression symptoms.

 ashwagandha powder